 The census is a survey that happens every 10 years and gives us a picture of all the people and households in England and Wales.
-The next census takes place on Sunday 21 March 2021 and will be run by the Office for National Statistics (ONS).
+The last census took place on Sunday 21 March 2021 and was run by the Office for National Statistics (ONS).

 What is Let’s Count!?

 To support Census 2021, the ONS has partnered with education resource centre iChild.
 Together, we have developed an exciting free education resource programme to help teach children about this unique event.
 It’s cross-curricular, leading on maths and covering the Early Years Foundation Stage (EYFS), Foundation Phase, Key Stage 1 and Key Stage 2, with specific resources for Year 6.
 The Let’s Count! resource programme has achieved accreditation from Mathematics in Education and Industry (MEI), the National Association for the Teaching of English (NATE) and the Geographical Association and has won the award for STEM Education Programme of the Year.
 This easy-to-use education programme can help improve maths and writing skills, using Census 2021, a significant real-life event, as a stimulus.
 New for 2022 are five fabulous census education resources, which you can use in the build-up to the Census 2021 population announcement in early summer 2022.

 How can I register for Let’s Count! ?

 Schools can register for the free digital resources on the Let’s Count! registration page.

 If I don’t have much time, which resources should I use with my pupils?